 - Where to buy your Japan Rail Pass

-- Are there situations where the pass isn’t good value?
+- Are there situations where the pass definitively isn’t good value?

 - Types of Japan Rail Pass